BiggerPockets/patterns/_patterns/use-rem-for-spacing.md

 Pixel units are fixed and do not scale with browser settings.

-EM units may sometimes be suitable but they are harder to reason about as their final calculation may be relative to complicated nesting logic.
-Some developers prefer to use EM for media queries but this becomes tricky when a max and min width is declared.
+EM units may sometimes be suitable, but they can be much harder to reason about.
+The actual rendered size is based on the nearest parent with a font size, so the final calculation may be relative to complicated nesting logic.
+Some developers prefer to use EM for media queries, but this becomes tricky when a max and min width is declared.

 ## Exceptions